Understanding the Long Term Care Admission Process

 Click HERE for Step by Step instructions for the Long Term Care Application Process.

 When community services such as Home Care and adult day programs no longer meet an individual's care needs, placement in a long term care facility may have to be considered.
-You must submit an application in order to access long term care service in Kelsey Trail Health Region and health region's across the province.
+You must submit an application in order to access long term care services locally and across the province.
 It is expected that long term care applicant's have used the maximum amount of Home Care and adult day program services prior to submitting an application.

 Long term care applications and the long term care application process can be accessed by contacting your local Home Care office.
-In Kelsey Trail Health Region, Home Care offices are located in Carrot River, Cumberland House, Hudson Bay, Kelvington, Melfort, Nipawin, Porcupine Plain and Tisdale with sub-offices in Naicam and Rose Valley.
+Home Care offices are located in Carrot River, Cumberland House, Hudson Bay, Kelvington, Melfort, Nipawin, Porcupine Plain and Tisdale with sub-offices are located in Naicam and Rose Valley.

 Once you have contacted your local Home Care office regarding long term care admission, there will be a complete assessment of the applicants needs.
 Health information will be obtained from the applicant, health care providers and family/support persons.
 Medical information will also be obtained.
 If the applicant was previously a Home Care client, information such as the clients Method of Assigning Priority Levels (MAPLe) score and the clients Resource Utilization Groupings (RUGS) score will be taken into consideration.
 The MAPLe score is a decision support tool used to prioritize Home Care clients' needs based on criteria such as client falls, activities of daily living, cognitive performance and behaviour.
 High MAPLe scores are generally a powerful predictor of the need for admission to long term care.
 RUGS categorizes clients' in areas such as physical function, clinical complexity, cognition, behaviour and activities of daily living, which reflects the client's level of functioning, care needs and the intensity of resources required for them to remain in their home.